 Setting up the domain

-When you set up forwarding your messages to HelpDesk, you’ll able to send messages to your customers from the HelpDesk ticketing system using the dedicated email address provided to you by us.
+When you set up forwarding to HelpDesk, you will be able to send and receive messages from customers in HelpDesk using a dedicated email address provided by us.

 This address will look like this:

 LICENSE-ID@tickets.helpdesk.com (real example:

 You need to set up a custom domain if you want to: